 Our membership includes an eclectic mix of ecologists, foresters, staff from government and non-government agencies, people who work with restoration projects or community woods, people involved in woodland history and archaeology, students, teachers and many others who share our interests.
 We also have among our members artists, musicians, writers and others who draw inspiration as well as enjoyment from our native woods.
 Our diversity makes for great discussion and our membership’s expertise fosters learning and sharing opportunities.

-Workshops on various subjects suggested by members are arranged throughout the year.
+Workshops on various subjects suggested by members are usually arranged throughout the year.

-We also run an annual Woodland History conference.
+We also normally run an annual Woodland History conference

-Click on the Events tab for more information including booking forms.
+Click on the Events tab for more information – booking forms are normally found here too.

 New members are always welcome: click on the Join us tab to download the subscription form.